Deborah Sampson: Early life

-Deborah Sampson was born on December 17, 1760, in Plympton, Massachusetts, at the ancestral home of her grandparents, a house that still stands today.
-Her father's name was Jonathan Sampson (or Samson) and her mother's name was Deborah Bradford.
+Deborah Sampson was born on December 17, 1760, in Plympton, Massachusetts, to Jonathan Sampson (or Samson) and Deborah Bradford.
+Sampson was born in the ancestral home of her grandparents, a house that still stands.
 Her siblings were Jonathan (b.
 1753), Elisha (b.
 1755), Hannah (b.
 1756), Ephraim (b.
 1759), Nehemiah (b.
 1764), and Sylvia (b.
 1766).
 Sampson's mother was the great-granddaughter of William Bradford, the second Governor of Plymouth Colony.
-Sampson's father was also a descendant of Henry Samson.
+Sampson's father was a descendant of Henry Samson.

 Sampson's family was told that her father died in a shipwreck, but evidence indicates that he actually abandoned the family and migrated to Lincoln County, Maine.
 He had a common-law wife named Martha, with whom he had at least two children, and returned to Plympton in 1794 to attend to a property transaction.
 In 1770, a man named Jonathan Sampson was indicted for murder in Maine, but it is uncertain whether this individual was Sampson's father because the case never went to trial, so no details about the defendant are known.
 Jonathan Sampson died in Maine some time after 1807.

-After Sampson's father abandoned the family her mother was unable to provide for her children, so she placed them in the households of friends and relatives, a common practice in 18th-century New England, and Sampson was placed in the home of a maternal relative.
+After Sampson's father abandoned the family her mother was unable to provide for her children, so she placed them in the households of friends and relatives, a common practice in 18th-century New England; Sampson was placed in the home of a maternal relative.
 When her mother died shortly afterwards, she was sent to live with Reverend Peter Thatcher's widow Mary Prince Thatcher (1688–1771), who was then in her eighties.
 Historians believe Sampson learned to read while living with Widow Thatcher, who might have wanted Sampson to read Bible verses to her.

 Upon Thatcher's death, Sampson was sent to live with the Jeremiah Thomas family in Middleborough, where she worked as an indentured servant from 1770 to 1778.
 Although treated well, she was not sent to school like the Thomas children because Thomas was not a believer in the education of women.
 Sampson was able to overcome Thomas's opposition by learning from Thomas's sons, who shared their school work with her.
 This method was apparently successful; when her time as an indentured servant was over at age 18, Sampson made a living by teaching school during the summer sessions in 1779 and 1780.
 She worked as a weaver in the winter; Sampson was highly skilled and worked for the Sproat Tavern as well as the Bourne, Morton, and Leonard families.
 During her time teaching and weaving, she boarded with the families that employed her.

 Sampson was also reported to have woodworking and mechanical aptitude.
 Her skills included basket weaving, and light carpentry such as producing milking stools and winter sleds.
 She was also experienced with fashioning wooden tools and implements including weather vanes, spools for thread, and quills for weaving.
 She also produced pie crimpers, which she sold door to door.